AzureAD/azure-activedirectory-powershell-tokenkey/README.md

     .\Get-AADSigningKey.ps1 -Latest
     ```

+2. Compare this key against the key your application is currently hardcoded or configured to use.
-2. Download the latest signing key:
+3. If the latest key is different from the key your application is using, download the latest signing key:

     ```powershell
     ..\Get-AADSigningKey.ps1 -Latest -DownloadPath <DownloadPath>
     ```

-3. Update your application's code or configuration to the new key.
+4. Update your application's code or configuration to the new key.
-4. Configure Azure Active Directory to use that latest key with your application:
+5. Configure Azure Active Directory to use that latest key with your application:

     ```powershell
     .\Set-AADSigningKey.ps1 -Latest
     ```
-5. Test the web application.
+6. Test the web application.
 The change is instantaneous, but make sure you use a new browser session (e.g. IE's "InPrivate", Chrome "Incognito", or Firefox's "Private") to ensure you are issued a new token.
-6. If you experience any issues, revert to the previous key you were using and contact Azure support:
+7. If you experience any issues, revert to the previous key you were using and contact Azure support:

     ```powershell
     .\Set-AADSigningKey.ps1 -KeyThumbprint <Thumbprint>
     ```
-7. Once you update your application as per our guidance in [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/) to support for automatic rollover, revert to normal behavior:
+8. Once you update your application as per our guidance in [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/) to support for automatic rollover, revert to normal behavior:

     ```powershell
     .\Set-AADSigningKey.ps1 -Default